zaherg/cloudflare-workers-prisma-postgres-example/README.md

 3. Update the `prisma/schema.prisma` file to include all the models you need.

 > [!note]
-> It is important that you have a look at the `script` section as it has multiple commands that will help you with your development.
+> It is important that you have a look at the `scripts` section as it has multiple commands that will help you with your development.

 4. Using Prisma's CLI, create a migration from changes in Prisma schema, apply it to the database, trigger generators (e.g. Prisma Client)